-The first day after your operation you will either be advised by your consultant to stay in bed and rest or you may be able to sit out in your chair with your legs elevated, this will depend on how you are feeling.
+The first day after your operation you will either be advised by your consultant to stay in bed and rest or you may be able to sit in a chair with your legs elevated - this will depend on how you are feeling.

 Over the next few days you will be encouraged to walk.
-If required, you will be visited by the physiotherapist who will assess your mobility, provide you with some exercises to do and possibly offer you a walking aid if necessary.
+If required a physiotherapist will assess your mobility, provide you with exercises and possibly offer you a walking aid.
 Once you are mobile your catheter will be removed.

-Depending on your condition you will be in hospital for approximately 5-7 days depending on your condition.
-If you need help at home please inform the nursing staff.
+You will be in hospital for approximately 2-5 days after your operation depending on your condition.
+If you feel you may require some help at home please ask the nursing staff who will refer you to the appropriate people.